-The 2018 Lobby Report looks at the power of lobbyists in Nebraska.
-It identifies how many lobbyists were active in 2017, how much was spent on lobbying, how much each lobby spent on entertainment, and how much money the top lobbying firms made.
+Our yearly Lobby Report looks at the power of lobbyists in Nebraska.
+It identifies how many lobbyists were active, how much was spent on lobbying, how much each lobby spent on entertainment, and how much money the top lobbying firms made.

 Voters remain unable to see how much lobbyists spend on entertaining individual senators and the accuracy of legislative reporting is questionable.
 The only gifts that can be crosschecked are the University’s gifts of admission; those often go unreported.